binaryphile/www.minimak.org/pages/learn.md

 I'm a fan of the "which am I slower at" method, because this method ensures that you keep both sets of skills tuned.
 While I'm learning, I'm using this method.
-Each morning I take the best of three typing tests with each layout, then use the one I'm slowest at for the day.
+Each morning I take the median of three typing tests with each layout, then use the one I'm slowest at for the day.
 That way I never lose my edge with QWERTY.
 Another variation is to set a floor beneath which you don't let